 Cancel your cable and get yourself a streaming service or two like Hulu or Disney+ instead.
 Just be careful not to oversubscribe to too many or the charges will quickly add up.
 Trust me, you will not regret this decision.
 I sure don’t.

 - Boost Your Income

 Saving money is hard.
 So is increasing your salary.
 But there are ways to do it other than telling your boss that he should give you a raise right now.
 There are plenty of sources of passive income out there.
 Pick yourself a nice side hustle or find some passive income that allows you to make money from home.

 - Invest.
 And Invest More.

 Investing is the key to wealth and financial freedom.
 If you truly want to achieve financial independence, you need to make 2020 the year you start investing – or you start investing more.
 Don’t know how or where to start?
-Luckily, Investment U is a treasure trove of information on how to invest in everything from penny stocks to the marijuana industry.
-So dive on in and get to reading.
+Luckily, Investment U is a treasure trove of information on how to invest in everything.

 Whichever finance resolutions you choose for 2020, make sure you go into the new year ready to take on your biggest financial goals and challenges.
 Nobody ever regretted improving their financial health.
 How will you start?